-According to the EU treaty the military defense remains within the competence of the nation state; only unanimous decisions can be taken in that field.

-On the other hand Europe should be active towards the outside world, spread its values and participate in crisis management.
-In this sense, the European Defense and Security Policy is not about great armies and great wars, but about the participation in conflict management.

-The Lisbon Treaty which entered into force on December 01, 2009, established the post of High Representative of the Union for Foreign Affairs and Security Policy.
-Political and military solidarity among EU Member states was also stipulated in the treaty by a mutual assistance clause and a solidarity clause.
+According to the EU treaty, the military matters and national defense remains within the competence of the nation state; to at in these matters, the EU could only act in these fields with a unanimous support of all members.
+On the other hand, Europe should be active towards the outside world, spread its values and participate in crisis management.
+In this sense, the European Defense and Security Policy, a foundational structure for the European military union, is not about great armies and great wars, but about the participation in conflict management.
+The Lisbon Treaty, which entered into force on December 1, 2009, established the post of High Representative of the Union for Foreign Affairs and Security Policy.
+Political and military solidarity among EU member states was also stipulated in the treaty by a mutual assistance clause, and a solidarity clause.

-3.1.
 The European Security Strategy (ESS) is a doctrine, which should provide a framework for its actions abroad.
 It was adopted in December 2003 in order to implement EU-values and objectives in the field of Foreign and Security Policy.

-The ESS contains an analysis of global threats and challenges to European security like: terrorism; proliferations of weapons of massdestructions; regional conflicts with international impacts; failing states or organized crime.

-The ESS sets three objectives for defending security and promote values:
+The ESS contains an analysis of global threats and challenges to European security like: terrorism, proliferations of weapons of mass-destructions, regional conflicts with international impacts, and failing states and organized crime.
+The ESS sets three instruments for maintaining security and promoting EU values:

-- By conducting a policy of conflict prevention (by civilian and military capabilities) - By building security in the neighborhood - By promoting multilateralism through international law and the United Nations - 3.2.
-The main activities in the frame of the ESS are the 'Petersberg tasks' and crisis management.
-The 'Petersberg taks' concentrate on humanitarian and rescue operations; on peace keeping; on crisis management and peace making.
-Police activities should also contribute to assure the rule of law in an area of crisis; strengthen the civil administration or protect civilians. - 3.3.
-Some examples of European Security and Defense Policy (CSDP)operations are the following: Among the military operations EUFOR Concordia can be mentioned which was deployed in the Former Yugoslav Republic of Macedonia (FYROM) in 2003 in order to enforce stability for the implementation of the 'Ochrid-agreement'.
-The EUFOR Artemis Operation was deployed in the Democratic Republic of Congo.
-It's mandate was to secure refugees centers; the airport and the safety of NGO's.
+- Conducting a policy of conflict prevention (by civilian and military capabilities) - Building security in the neighborhood - Promoting multilateralism through international law and the United Nations.

+The main activities in the frame of the ESS are the so-called Petersberg tasks (a list of military and security priorities under the European Security and Defense Policy), and crisis management.
+The Petersberg tasks concentrate on humanitarian and rescue operations, on peacekeeping, on crisis management, and peace-making.
+Police activities should also contribute to assure the rule of law in an area of crisis, strengthen the civil administration or protect civilians.
+Some examples of European Security and Defense Policy (CSDP) operations are the following: Among the military operations EUFOR Concordia in the Former Yugoslav Republic of Macedonia (FYROM), deployed in 2003 in order to enforce stability for the implementation of the Ochrid Agreement.
+In 2003-2006, the EUFOR Operation Artemis was deployed in the Democratic Republic of Congo.
+Its mandate was to secure refugees centers in its area of operation, the airports, and to provide safety for NGO's.
+In December 2004, EUFOR Operation Althea in Bosnia-Herzegovina replaced NATO's SFOR as a guarantor of the 1995 Dayton Agreement.
-3.4.
-The Althea-Operation in Bosnia-Herzegovina was started to guaranty the implementation of the Dayton-agreement.
-As far as civilian cooperations are concerned, the EU Police mission in Bosnia- Herzegovina of 2003 can be mentioned; as well as the Police Mission in the FYROM of the same year.
-A mission in Georgia had the goal to improve the rule of law in that country; a goal shared by the police mission in the Democratic Republic of Congo.
-All in all CSDP-operations are aimed at conflict management;

-preventing crises from unfolding and stabilizing post conflict situations.
+As far as civilian cooperation is concerned, the EU Police mission in Bosnia- Herzegovina of 2003 could be mentioned, as well as the Police Mission in the FYROM (Macedonia) of the same year.
+A mission in Georgia had the goal of improving the rule of law in that country; the same goal was shared by the police mission in the Democratic Republic of Congo.
+All in all, CSDP operations are aimed at conflict management, preventing crises from unfolding, and stabilizing post conflict situations.